necolas/react-native-web/website/guides/accessibility.md

 </TouchableHighlight>
 ```

-Note: The `button` role is not implemented using the native `button` element
-due to browsers limiting the use of flexbox layout on its children.

 Note: Avoid changing `accessibilityRole` values over time or after user
 actions.
 Generally, accessibility APIs do not provide a means of notifying
 assistive technologies of a `role` value change.

 ### accessibilityLiveRegion

 When components dynamically change we may need to inform the user.
 The
 `accessibilityLiveRegion` property serves this purpose and can be set to
 `none`, `polite` and `assertive`.
 On web, `accessibilityLiveRegion` is
 implemented using `aria-live`.